4992 Course Assignments and Grading

 Course Assignments and Grading

-Capstone students work in teams to conduct and evaluate original research on the projects in this course and present recommendations based on the data.
+Capstone students work in teams to conduct and evaluate research and create content and strategies for client-based projects in this course.
+The teams also present recommendations to the client and other interested journalists based on their work.
 The research may take several forms, including but not limited to:

 - Conducting and/or analyzing the findings of a focus group of target audiences